LDME™ Training – Developmental Music Education™ and Doogri Method Training

 An intensive, interactive introduction to DME, which will combine daily lecture, guided and critiqued practice, viewing of video footage, class discussion, and oral & written coursework.

-Semester 1: Introduction to Developmental Music Education – The high musical aptitude in individuals with developmental disabilities, including savants and prodigies, contribute to the near-100% correlation between autism and perfect pitch.
+Objective 1: Introduction to Developmental Music Education – The high musical aptitude in individuals with developmental disabilities, including savants and prodigies, contribute to the near-100% correlation between autism and perfect pitch.
 Students will explore current practices and unique needs that involve intellectual, sensory, motor, neurological, social, and emotional origins.
 Students will learn how to apply developmentally appropriate principles, research based methods, and practical techniques into their practice.
 They will develop a curriculum to improve the learning for their students who exhibit abilities across a wide range.
 CBMT Domain areas: I-B3, II-A1, II-A2 II-A3, and NASM music competencies: 3(b)2, 3(d)3.
 This course is the first in a series of three for eligibility toward DME® board certification.

-Semester 2: Seminar in Developmental Music Education: In this course, students will think critically about developmental music education (DME) when they encounter it in a controlled setting.
+Objective 2: Seminar in Developmental Music Education: In this course, students will think critically about developmental music education (DME) when they encounter it in a controlled setting.
 This seminar is designed to address the DME® clinical foundations and professional competencies: sensory assessment, accommodation, musical aptitude, learning style, visual distortion, absolute pitch, curriculum planning, method implementation, promotion, termination, or discharge.
-Students are expected to review the material of practical situations as encountered by human service providers, such as Licensed Creative Arts Therapists and other music education, special education, and mental health practitioners and apply previous experience to gain independant application in their clinical work.
+Students are expected to review the material of practical situations as encountered by human service providers, such as Licensed Creative Arts Therapists and other music education, special education, and mental health practitioners and apply previous experience to gain independent application in their clinical work.
 CBMT Domain areas: I-B3, II-A1, II-A2 II-A3, and NASM music competencies: 3(b)2, 3(d)3.
 This course is the second in a series of three for eligibility toward DME® board certification.

-Semester 3: Developmental Music Education Practicum: The course serves as an audit of the senior developmental music education students’ knowledge and skills listed on the DME Association Professional Competencies and results in recommendation and eligibility for board exams and certification upon completion of the practicum.
+Objective 3: Developmental Music Education Practicum: The course serves as an audit of the senior developmental music education students’ knowledge and skills listed on the DME Association Professional Competencies and results in recommendation and eligibility for board exams and certification upon completion of the practicum.
 This course is the third and final in a series of three for eligibility toward DME® board certification.
 CBMT Domain areas: I-B3, II-A1, II-A2 II-A3, and NASM music competencies: 3(b)2, 3(d)3.

 Click Here to Apply